 Web Site: www.irs.gov/charities

-For more information on filing fees, see the IRS website.
+For more information about this filing, refer to the IRS website.

-Submit Form 3605 (Application for Recognition of Exemption) along with the Articles of Incorporation, Bylaws, a statement of activities, and a copy of IRS 501(c)(3) determination letter to:Georgia Income Tax Division
+Submit a copy of the organization's Federal Form 990, 990-EZ or 990-PF along with the Articles of Incorporation, Bylaws, a statement of activities, and a copy of IRS 501(c)(3) determination letter to:Georgia Income Tax Division

 Tax Exempt Organizations

 - To Obtain Georgia Sales and Use Tax Exemptions

 There are no general exemptions from sales and use taxes.
 Some specific exemptions exist for nursing homes, hospitals, in-patient hospices and mental hospitals.
 All specific exemptions are listed in the Code of Georgia, which can be found at the following web site: www.legis.state.ga.us

 For additional information contact:Georgia Department of Revenue

 PO Box 38428